Preservation of Loewy Diagrams Under Exact Functors: Introduction

 A particularly interesting example of a simple current extension is the simple affine VOA $L_{-\frac{3}{2}}(\mathfrak{sl}_3)$, which is a simple current extension of $W^0_{A_2}(2) \otimes \mathsf{H}$ and one of the most accessible examples beyond rank $1$.
 Conjectures for the structure of Loewy diagrams of projective covers for $L_{-\frac{3}{2}}(\mathfrak{sl}_3)$ were given in \cite[Figure 7]{CRR}.
 Implicit in the construction of these conjectures is (among other things) the assumption that the associated induction functor preserves Loewy diagrams.
-We investigate in Section \ref{Sec:Loewy} the general question of when an exact functor preserves Loewy diagrams and obtain the following result (Theorem \ref{Thm:Soc} and Corollary \ref{Cor:Loewy}): \begin{theorem} Let $\mcC$ be a locally finite abelian category and $\mcF:\mcC \to \mcD$ a strong exact functor (Definition \ref{Def:strong}) which preserves socle (or radical) filtrations (Definition \ref{Def:pres}), then $\mcF:\mcC \to \mcD$ preserves the associated Loewy diagrams. \end{theorem} In Section \ref{Sec:Ind} we apply this result to induction functors associated to commutative algebra objects which are direct sums of invertible objects, which we refer to as commutative simple current algebra objects, and obtain the following result (Theorem \ref{Thm:Ind}): \begin{theorem} Let $\mcC$ be a braided locally finite abelian category and $A \in \mcC$ a commutative simple current algebra object which is simple as a left $A$-module, fixed point free, and contains the monoidal unit $\mathds{1}$ as a summand.
+We investigate in Section \ref{Sec:Loewy} the general question of when an exact functor preserves Loewy diagrams and obtain the following result (Theorem \ref{Thm:Soc} and Corollary \ref{Cor:Loewy}): \begin{theorem} Let $\mcC$ be a locally finite abelian category and $\mcF:\mcC \to \mcD$ a strong exact functor (Definition \ref{Def:strong}) which preserves socle (or radical) filtrations (Definition \ref{Def:pres}), then $\mcF:\mcC \to \mcD$ preserves the associated Loewy diagrams. \end{theorem} In Section \ref{Sec:Ind} we apply this result to induction functors associated to commutative algebra objects which are direct sums over a collection of invertible objects $\{U_i\}_{i \in \mcI}$:

+We refer to such algebra objects as commutative simple current algebra objects when the collection $\{U_i\}_{i \in \mcI}$ is closed under products and duals (see Subsection \ref{subsec:inv} for details).
+We say $A$ has no fixed points if the collection $\{U_i\}_{i \in \mcI}$ has no fixed points (see Definition \ref{Def:fp}).
+We obtain the following result (Theorem \ref{Thm:Ind}): \begin{theorem} Let $\mcC$ be a braided locally finite abelian category and $A \in \mcC$ a commutative simple current algebra object with no fixed points which is simple as a left $A$-module.
 Then the induction functor $\mcF_A:\mcC \to \Rep A$ preserves Loewy diagrams. \end{theorem}